ARCOS LLC

 ARCOS is an American software company based in Columbus, Ohio.
-The company produces automated crew callout and resource management software system for finding, assembling and tracking repair crews for electric and gas utility companies.
+The company produces automated crew callout and a resource management software system for electric and gas utility companies.

-ARCOS LLC is often referred to simply as ARCOS (a registered trademark of ARCOS LLC in the United States since August 6, 2013).
-ARCOS is a supplier to American utility companies.
 The ARCOS System is a software-as-a-service subscription.
-The ARCOS System is also used by power generation plants to maintain plant efficiency.

 History

-ARCOS, an acronym for Automated Roster Call Out System, evolved from a company launched by Mitchell McLeod in 1993 called McLeod & Associates, which designed software for Fortune 1000 companies.
+ARCOS, an acronym for Automated Roster Call Out System, evolved from a company launched by Mitchell McLeod in 1993 called McLeod & Associates.
 In 1997, Alliant Energy Corp. asked McLeod to streamline the utility company’s callout system, which McLeod accomplished.
 Other U.S. utility companies asked for the same automated callout system, and McLeod focused his business on developing automated callout systems.
 McLeod spun off this business line in 2005, creating ARCOS.
-Originally, the software assumed that all utility crews were available, but that was not always true.
-So ARCOS had its scheduling software synchronise with work management programs.
-As a human capital management system, it also now keeps track as a status changes.

 On November 11, 2013, Corum Group announced that ARCOS obtained a strategic investment from the Riverside Company to allow it to expand operations and staff.
 At the time of The Riverside Company's investment, ARCOS, Inc. changed its name to ARCOS LLC.

-Each year from 2007 to 2014, ARCOS has won the Columbus Business First Fast 50 Award, an annual ranking of the 50 fastest-growing emerging companies in Central Ohio.
-Fast 50 Awardees are privately held and have at least $1 million in revenue per year with a three-year operating history.
-Each year, the award recognizes companies for financial growth and performance over the previous three years.

 In 2011, Salt River Project, the third-largest U.S. public power utility, became the first company to put in place a smartphone automated callout application made by ARCOS.
-With the ARCOS mobile app, supervisors at SRP use smartphones, instead of laptop computers, to launch after-hours callouts for electricity repair crews.

-American Electric Power Company Inc. has used the software to quicken its response rates.